All Episodes

 I think he will heed the counsel of his family and his own heart, and he will cut these kids some slack.

-Now you could talk about the wall.
+Now you can talk about the wall.

 Now you can talk about other restrictions.

-But these eight hundred thousand are in a very special category.
+But these 800,000 are in a very special category.

 They came through no fault of their own.

-Most of them were the average age was six years old.
+Most of them were, the average age was six years old.

-Now they are no longer children, they are in their twenties, but every single one of them is either in the military, in college, or or working.
+They are in their 20s, but every single one of them is either in the military, in college, or working.

-What what's the point of disrupting all these lives?
+What's the point of disrupting all these lives?

 For what do we do it?